-Grey is a continuing trend into Summer 2021.
+Grey is a continuing trend we are seeing.
 When it comes to furniture, fencing, paving or gravel, grey is the way to go.
 With grey being a huge trend for interiors over the past few years, it’s understandable why this trend has trickled its way into gardens too.
 Key colours which work really well with grey are purple, pastel pinks and shades of pearl and white.

 Not everyone has access to a huge garden with loads of room for flower beds or a vegetable patch.
 Making the most of whatever space you have is key and here’s some easy ways how: